With Francis As Our Guide

 In their lives and ministries, our Sisters embrace Francis’ way of life by leading simple lives, taking vows of poverty, and — whenever and wherever possible — responding to those in need.
 They reuse, they recycle and delight in the simplest pleasures.

-“The more I reflect on St. Francis, the more I respect him and his way of life,” says Sister Norberta Kralosky.
+“The more I reflect on St. Francis, the more I respect him and his way of life,” said Sister Norberta Kralosky, who died in 2022.
 “St. Francis came from a good financial background, but he gave it all up for a higher cause.
 He regarded the poor, especially lepers, as folks in need and let others see how God blessed people who are kind.
 What a good example he was for others.”

 “We are Franciscans, and we follow Francis’ style of gospel life.
-As a Franciscan, I try to follow the gospel spirit of Francis like he shared it with the townspeople of Assisi,” says Sister Amata Shina.
+As a Franciscan, I try to follow the gospel spirit of Francis like he shared it with the townspeople of Assisi,” said Sister Amata Shina, who died in 2022.
 “In my ministry and in my daily living, I try to remember that I am called to be turned totally to God.”

 “I try to limit my personal possessions and try to dress very simply as a sign of my vow of poverty,” says Sister France Marie.
 “I long also for his sense of solitude in nature.”